 Fast & Furious – Supercharged

-Tapping into the insane popularity of one of the hottest movie franchises, Fast & Furious — Supercharged opens at Universal Studios Florida in Orlando this spring, bringing the movie to life in an immersive, fast-paced new way.
+Tapping into the insane popularity of one of the hottest movie franchises, Fast & Furious — Supercharged recently opened at Universal Studios Florida in Orlando, bringing the movie to life in an immersive, fast-paced new way.
 In the ride, guests team up with movie characters, including Dom and Letty.
-Soon enough, riders reach "fast and furious" speeds thanks to a supercharged motion simulator and thrilling footage in a tunnel, making guests feel as though they’re a part of the action.
+Riders reach "fast and furious" speeds thanks to a supercharged motion simulator and thrilling footage in a tunnel, making guests feel as though they’re a part of the action.

 Harley Quinn Crazy Coaster

 There’s nothing like a good mat racing slide to cool down in the summer.
 It’s even more incredible when it’s the longest mat racing slide in the world at more than 480 feet in length.
-Set to debut Memorial Day weekend, the Whitecap Racer at Hersheypark in Pennsylvania allows guests to race six at a time in colorful slides from a starting point 70 feet up in the sky.
+The Whitecap Racer made its debut Memorial Day weekend at Hersheypark in Pennsylvania and allows guests to race six at a time in colorful slides from a starting point 70 feet up in the sky.
 Go 360 degrees in two loop tunnels, then check your time at the end to see who came in first place.

-Just in time for summer, SeaWorld San Diego is set to unveil the Electric Eel, the tallest and fastest roller coaster in the history of the park.
+In May, SeaWorld San Diego unveiled the Electric Eel, the tallest and fastest roller coaster in the history of the park.
 This roller coaster thrills with an initial 150-foot twisting ascent before racing across the track at speeds of more than 60 miles per hour.
 Hold on tight to this high-energy ride with plenty of loops, inversions, and eel-ectricity that will send roller coaster enthusiasts back in line for another heart-pounding turn on the ride.

-In Buena Park, California, head to Knott’s Berry Farm for your turn on HangTime, the first and only dive coaster in California.
-Set to open this summer, HangTime climbs 150 feet into the air before plummeting down the other side.
+In Buena Park, California, head to Knott’s Berry Farm for your turn on the new HangTime, the first and only dive coaster in California.
+HangTime climbs 150 feet into the air before plummeting down the other side.
 Thanks to a 96-degree drop, the steel coaster gives the illusion as though the track has come out from under riders.
 Corkscrew inversions and mid-air suspensions add to the exhilaration on this high-thrill ride.

 For thrills and spills as you twist and turn aboard a raft built for eight, head to SeaWorld Orlando for your turn on the new Infinity Falls, the world’s tallest river rapids ride.
 Guests experience up to Class IV whitewater rapids after they launch from a starting point four stories up in the sky and plunge into the bubbly water down below.
 Once you exit the ride, soaking wet no doubt, walk through Harmony Village for an education on water conservation.